dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/docs/technicalDetails.md

 ## Database architecture

 You can easily get acquainted with the database architecture by checking the User and Score Mongoose models on `scores/api/models` folder.
-We're using Mongoose discriminators to save everything on a single CosmosDB collection.
+We're using Mongoose discriminators to save everything on a single Cosmos DB collection.
 That's why you'll aso find a base model schema, that refers to a single collection called `gamedata`.

 ### Score schema